“Do your little bit of good where you are; it’s those little bits of good

 51. Write a thank you note when someone does something nice for you, letting them know how much you appreciated their generosity.
 This extra effort leaves lasting goodwill.

 52. Forgive someone who has wronged you.
-This can be difficult and challenging, especially if they abused or attacked you.
-But by making amends either in person, in writing or in your thoughts can have a transformative effect on your life.
-See how it changed the path of Dr. Wayne Dyer’s life.
+This can be difficult and challenging, but making amends either in person, in writing, or in your thoughts can have a transformative effect on your life.
+See how forgiveness changed Dr. Wayne Dyer’s life.

 53. Ask for forgiveness.
 Whether the hurt you caused was intentional or not, commit to asking the person you have hurt for forgiveness.
-This can be done in person or, a less confrontational way, can be done by writing a letter.
+This can be done in person or, in a less confrontational way, by writing a letter.

 54. Buy an inspirational book for someone who needs some uplifting and deliver in person or mail it with an encouraging note.

-56. Give a presentation to a classroom of students on your occupation or an area of interest that you are passionate about.
+56. Give a presentation to a classroom of students on your occupation or about something that you are passionate about.
 Your enthusiasm for the subject will engage them, while you enjoy the experience too.

-58. Get together with some members of your community and lead a project that can benefit a nonprofit organization.
-Perhaps you can collect items or make crafts to donate, organize an outing for the people in need, or have a celebration of some sort with the nonprofit.
+58. Get together with members of your community and lead a project that benefits a nonprofit organization.
+Perhaps you can collect items or make crafts to donate, or organize an outing for the people in need.

-60. When you get the urge to make an unkind remark to a loved one, think again.
-Those words can have a negative impact effecting the person, in some cases, for a lifetime.
+60. Think again when you are about to make an unkind remark to a loved one.
+Your words can negatively impact them and, in some cases, even for a lifetime.

-62. Loan money to a relative or friend who may be without a job and requires financial assistance.
-You may not be able to give much but what you give will mean a great deal to a person in need.
+62. Loan money to a relative or friend who may be without a job and in need of financial assistance.
+You may not be able to give much but what you give will mean a lot to someone struggling financially.

-63. Leave a $10.00 bill in an open public place for someone to find.
+63. Leave a $1.00 or $5.00 bill in an open public place for someone to find.
 You will make their day!
-But be sure it’s not in a place where it may be turned in by an honest person.

-65. Visit a senior center and make a presentation on a favorite topic of yours or organize a game or movie night.
+65. Visit a senior center and make a presentation on a skill you have, or organize a game or movie night for the seniors.

 66. Be kinder to yourself by embarking on a self-care crusade.
-This can mean taking better care of your health, getting regular massages, meditating, taking a yoga class, watching your finances by going on a budget, leaving a bad relationship, going after what you want in life, and avoiding negative self-talk.
-Make it your priority every day to take better care of yourself!
+Aim to take better care of your health by getting regular massages, meditating, taking a yoga class, watching your finances, leaving a bad relationship, going after what you want in life, and avoiding negative self-talk.
+Make yourself a priority!

-68. This year, pay special attention to your children by reading to them, taking them on day trips, playing with them outside, helping with school projects, and truly listening to what they have to say.
-These are the things they will remember forever the quality time you spent with them!
+68. Pay special attention to your children by reading to them, taking them on day trips, playing with them outside, helping them with school projects, and truly listening to what they have to say.
+They will remember forever the quality time you spent with them!

 69. Enter someone in a competition who you think deserves recognition in some area such as “Business Person of the Year”.

 70. Donate your expertise to someone in need.
-For example, if you are a marketing consultant, offer your services to an entrepreneur who needs help in developing his or her business.
-If you have a knack for fixing things, lend a hand to a neighbor who may need some handy work done in their home.
+For example, if you are a marketing consultant, offer your services to an entrepreneur who needs help in growing their business.
+If you have a knack for fixing things, lend a hand to a neighbor who may need some handy work done around their house.

 71. Volunteer for Meals on Wheels and prepare and deliver meals to homebound seniors in your community.

-72. Say “thank you” and “please” as generously as possible.
+72. Say “thank you” and “please” as generously and as often as possible.

-73. The next time someone shares a goal or a dream they have really encourage them to pursue it, requesting that they take some kind of action within a certain timeframe.
-Then, if they agreed to a date, make sure to follow-up with them when that date arrives.
+73. Encourage a person to fulfill a goal or a dream they have by requesting they take some kind of action within a certain timeframe.
+Then, if they agreed to a date to take that action, be sure to follow up with them when that date arrives.

 74. Always keep your word.
-This is one of the kindest things you can do, especially when it comes to arriving on time to parties, appointments, and to meet friends or family.
-Being your word, acting in line with what you say, is a true expression of respect towards others.
+This is one of the kindest things you can do, especially when it comes to arriving on time to parties, appointments, and meeting friends or family.
+Being your word shows true respect towards others.

 75. Think about a loved one or friend who has a need and respond to that need.
-Whether it be to lending support in their job search, helping them with a project, or just offering your ear whenever they need to talk.
+Whether it be to lend support in their job search, helping them with a project, or just offering an ear whenever they need to talk.

 76. Tolerate a loved one’s behavior a little more than usual.
-This may have them wondering what’s gotten into you, and you can respond that you are practicing compassion to be an even kinder, better person.
+This may have them wondering what’s gotten into you.
+You can respond that you are practicing acts of kindness and are striving to be a kinder, better person.

 77. Wave to someone on a school bus, on a boat, from your window, whenever you see an opportunity.

-78. Use less energy by remembering to shutoff lights, carpool to work, turn down the heat, use CFLs instead of regular light bulbs, and other kind measures to protect our environment.
+78. Use less energy by remembering to shut off lights, carpool to work, turn down the heat, use CFLs instead of regular light bulbs, and other kind measures to care for our precious environment.

-80. Stick up for a person who is being treated wrongly.
+80. Stick up for a person who has been treated wrongly.

 81. Do some internet or library research for a family member or friend on a topic of interest to them.
-Print out the information you find and mail it to them with a heart-warming note saying that you thought the information might help and hope that they will feel better soon.
+Print out the information you find and mail it to them with a note saying that you thought they might like this.

-83. Comment on a blog where someone is making a special effort to educate or help people.
-Not often enough do people who do good in the world everyday get acknowledged for their efforts.
-You can even aim to do this once a week on a new blog.
+83. Comment on a blog or website where someone is making a special effort to educate or help people.
+Not often enough do people get acknowledged for their efforts in bettering the world.

 84. Pick up the clothes from the floor of the department store that others have mistakenly dropped.

-85. Let someone, who only has a few items, go ahead of you in the checkout line of the supermarket.
+85. Let someone go ahead of you in the supermarket checkout line who only has a few items.

 88. Be honest.
-The next time you are tempted to tell a white lie or leave something out that the person has a right to know tell the truth.
-This is always the kinder thing to do even when it may sting the person initially, in the long run people want to know for the most part.
+The next time you are tempted to tell a white lie or leave something out that the person has a right to know, tell the truth.
+This is always the kinder thing to do even when it may sting the person initially.
+In the long run, people want and deserve to know.

-89. Throw someone a surprise party to acknowledge a birthday, a homecoming or milestone.
+89. Throw someone a surprise party to acknowledge a birthday, homecoming, or milestone.
 Plan to have a few people speak about how this person has impacted their life and all that is special about them.

 90. Become a foster parent and provide a loving home to a child who truly needs one.
 You can contact the National Foster Parent Association to get started.